kburak78/Mutation-rate-Ppr/README.md

     Average coverage of S4= 71.9713
     Average coverage of S5= 64.3218
     Average coverage of S6= 65.4336

+Average genome coverage for all samples is 66.64715.

 ## 3.2 Identifying Coding and Non-coding regions with existing gtf-file